Thekua Recipe – Indian Fried Cookies

 Once you make this thekua recipe a few times, you’ll be able to intuit the right consistency a bit more easily!

-Why are my thekua coming out so dark?
+Why are my thekua becoming so dark?

 Thekua should be a lovely shade of golden brown when cooked properly.
 Before you begin frying, a good temperature to aim for is 180C – 190C (360F-375F), which you can easily measure with a deep fry/candy thermometer.